thejohncotton/savvy-course-materials/Wk1Mod1.md

   If at all possible (on an updated Windows 10 machine) install the [Linux Subsystem on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/install-win10).
 This gives you access to most of the functionality of a Linux system called Ubuntu, which includes a wonderful terminal emulator and package manager.

   However, this can be time-consuming to install, so we will get started tonight with the Git Bash terminal that's packaged with `git`, our version control system.
-We'll download that with the following code in PowerShell to get us started:
+We'll download that with the following code in PowerShell to get us started: _(copy and paste the command below into PowerShell)_

   `choco install git -params '"/GitAndUnixToolsOnPath"'`